Search

 Furthermore, Under the final rule, significant financial stakes are evident, with CMS projecting $4.7 billion in additional recoveries from MAOs between 2023 and 2032.

-Accurate Risk Adjustment Data Submission in 2024
+Accurate Risk Adjustment Data Submission in 2025

 Let’s probe the key aspects and challenges of risk adjustment data submission.

-Accurate Documentation – Without it, CMS submissions are inconsequential
+Accurate Documentation – Without it, CMS Submissions are Inconsequential

 Retrospective risk adjustment ensures that healthcare organizations receive accurate reimbursements by reviewing past claims for provided services.
 After care delivery and claim submission, retrospective coding reviews often identify HCC codes that were either unreported despite being supported by medical records or inaccurately submitted without meeting documentation criteria.
 These assessments commonly reveal recurring clinical documentation issues, prompting the need to rectify and resend the accurate HCC codes to the payer.